Public Interest/Public Service Employers

 The Human Rights Internship Program (HRIP) allows students to work in a wide range of international human rights organizations in the U.S. and around the world.

 Columbia students will not receive funding unless your organization is HRIP-approved.
-To apply for participation in the program, email [email protected].
+To apply for participation in the program, email Director of Human Rights and Public International Law Kerry McLean.